 Drywood Termite Control

-Drywood termites will create very small 1/8 inch diameter holes to enter wood in your home, in which they will create chambers for their queens to lay eggs.
+Drywood termites create very small 1/8 inch diameter holes to enter the wood in your house where they will create chambers for their queens to lay eggs.

-An easy way to identify the presence of drywood termites in your home is if you find termite frass (pictured above.)
-These pellets are hard and can be various colors and often may appear to look like small piles of dirt inside your home against walls or on windowsills.
+One way to identify the presence of drywood termites is to look for termite frass.
+These termite droppings are hard and can be various colors.
+They may appear to look like small piles of dirt inside your house against walls or on windowsills.